laurentknauss/GC_metrics_in_Prometheus/README.md

 The server exposes several endpoints for metrics collection.<br>

 **Prometheus can natively collect various memory-related statistics, including those provided by the Go runtime.**<br>
+&nsbp;

-The `go_memstats_alloc_bytes`  is one such metric.
-It represents the current  number of bytes allocated  in the heap , which is updated at each GC cycle.<br>
+The `go_memstats_alloc_bytes`  is one such native metric.
+It represents the current  number of bytes allocated  in the heap, <br>
-which is similar to `mem.Alloc' present in our Go codebase .
+which is updated at each GC cycle &  is similar to `mem.Alloc' present in our Go codebase .